 The Company is influenced by transactions in foreign currencies.
 The Company does not enter into any forward currency contracts.
 Sometimes it enters into intercompany swap deal agreement to hedge the foreign exchange risk.
-As at 31 March 2019, the Company has an outstanding Term Loan of property and the foreign currency exchange risk on this facility has not been hedged.
+As at 31 March 2019, the Company has an outstanding Term Loan of [150] and [160] an